Sustainable construction legislation, regulation and drivers

-The current version of Part L (for England) was published in 2013 and came into effect on 6th April 2014.
-Further revisions are expected on a three-yearly basis although a 2015 Government announcement made it clear that no changes would be made in 2016.
+The current version of Part L (for England) was published in 2016 and came into effect on 6th April 2016.
+Whilst there were amendments in 2016, there were no technical changes.
+Further revisions are expected in 2020.

 EPC certificates give investors and occupiers the ability to make an accurate comparison of the energy efficiency of several commercial properties and compare the potential running costs before any purchasing or letting decisions are made.